 Student dreams become a reality as they descend upon the madness that we humbly call Comic Con International!
 As stated in the Comic Con mission statement, “This event is dedicated to creating awareness of, and appreciation for, comics and related popular art forms, primarily through the presentation of conventions and events that celebrate the historic and ongoing contribution of comics to art and culture.”

 Throughout the day students have access to comics and related popular art form panels, lectures, documentaries, seminars, and workshops that consist of comic book professionals, previews of upcoming feature films, portfolio review sessions with top comic book and video game companies.
 And if that isn’t enough, the opportunities to mingle with celebrities, collect swag, and purchase collectibles in the monstrous exhibit hall is plentiful.
 We like to call it… just another Platt College fun-filled day!back to topZelda Art Exhibition:

 The enthusiasm and joy of The Legend of Zelda’s 25th Anniversary was felt at the Platt College Digital Media Design San Diego “Zelda Art Exhibit”!
 We are very proud of the Platt College San Diego Student Artists and local artists who provided the amazing art work and shared their creative expressions of Zelda.
 With approximately 500 artists, Zelda fans and community supporters in attendance for opening night.
 The inspiration was contagious!

 This exclusive event called upon the talents of Platt students, alumni, local artists and industry professionals within the San Diego community to showcase artwork that paid tribute to the The Legend of Zelda.
-With a line wrapped around the corner of a downtown block on opening night, visitors arrived from Los Angeles to all around San Diego.
+With a line wrapped around the corner of a downtown block on opening night, visitors arrived from all around San Diego and Los Angeles.
 Guests enjoyed live entertainment provided by Cantua, a band in which one of our students plays.
 Cantua performed some of the most memorable theme songs from The Legend of Zelda series.
 Cosplayers and all in attendance enjoyed an evening full of prize giveaways, food, drink, and a very impressive gallery of mixed-media Zelda art!back to topMarvel Super Heroes: A Creative Tribute Exhibit

 Growing up, we all had heroes that we wished we would become one day.
 While some heroes entertained us, some inspired us when we were at a loss, motivated us when we needed that extra push, and a few, just a few, sparked the everlasting imagination that makes us all kids!